telerik/maui-docs/controls/datepicker/datepicker-templates.md

 # Templates

-If the default templates of the control do not suit your needs, you can easily define custom ones.
-The available templates for customizing are:
+The DatePicker provides a set of templates for customizing its elements.

+To customize the control, use any of the templates it supports:

-* `PlaceholderTemplate`(*ControlTemplate*): Defines the template visualized for the placeholder.
+* `PlaceholderTemplate`(*ControlTemplate*)&mdash;Defines the template visualized for the placeholder.
-* `DisplayTemplate`(*ControlTemplate*): Defines the template visualized when the picked date/time is displayed.
+* `DisplayTemplate`(*ControlTemplate*)&mdash;Defines the template visualized when the picked date/time is displayed.
-* `HeaderTemplate`(*ControlTemplate*): Defines what will be displayed inside the dialog(popup) header.
+* `HeaderTemplate`(*ControlTemplate*)&mdash;Defines what will be displayed inside the dialog (popup) header.
-* `FooterTemplate`(*ControlTemplate*): Defines what will be displayed inside the dialog(popup) footer.
+* `FooterTemplate`(*ControlTemplate*)&mdash;Defines what will be displayed inside the dialog (popup) footer.

 ## PlaceholderTemplate

+The following example demonstrates how to use the `PlaceholderTemplate`.

 <snippet id='datepicker-placeholder-default-template' />
 ```XAML